Tag: monoprints

 Art, Comics September 21, 2016

-This post continues the profile of my production of hand-made art postcards in limited editions, featuring more examples from the Abstract series.
-As previously stated each card is an original, a monotype, similar in design but not an exact duplicate of any other card.
+This post continues the profiling of production of my hand-made art postcards in limited editions… featuring more examples from the Abstract series…and as previously stated each postcard is an original…a monotype, similar in design but not an exact duplicate of any other card.

 scan-3